KnairdA/InputXSLT/README.md

 - external `read-file` function for read-only access to both plain and xml files
 - external `read-directory` function for read-only directory traversal
 - external `transform` function for executing transformations inside transformations
+- external `generate` function for executing transformations and committing the result directly to the filesystem
 - external `external-text-formatter` function for executing text formatters and capturing their XML output
 - external `write-file` function for writing files